kestra-io/docs/content/blogs/2023-10-11-why-ingestion-will-never-be-solved.md

 To see how you can orchestrate Singer with [kestra](https://github.com/kestra-io/kestra), check the following [blueprint example](https://demo.kestra.io/ui/blueprints/community/70) and the [Singer plugin documentation](https://kestra.io/plugins/plugin-singer).
 ::

-A typical [Singer](https://www.singer.io/) project consists of **Taps**, **Targets**, and a **JSON-based communication format** between them.
+A typical [Singer](https://www.singer.io/) project consists of **taps**, **targets**, and a **JSON-based communication format** between them.
 Many connectors have been written using that specification.
 However, they were often developed by consulting firms in one-off projects, shifting the responsibility for long-term maintenance and continuous development to the end user.
 As a result, the quality of those connectors varies greatly, and many claim that some Singer connectors are not production-ready.

 Especially after Stitch was [acquired](https://www.talend.com/about-us/press-releases/talend-acquires-stitch-a-leader-in-self-service-cloud-data-integration/) by Talend, there was no central entity governing the quality of connectors, leading to eroding trust in the data community.